Indian Police Service: Pay structure of Indian Police Service

-Reforms and concerns
+Reforms and major concerns

-Reform committees

 India's police continue to be governed by a colonial police law passed in 1861.
 The Indian Constitution makes policing a state subject and therefore the state governments have the responsibility to provide their communities with a police service.
 However, after independence, most have adopted the 1861 Act without change, while others have passed laws heavily based on the 1861 Act.

-Repeated major incidents, (the latest being the 2012 Delhi gang rape) revealed the failure of the police to uphold the rule of law.
+Repeated major incidents, like the 2012 Delhi gang rape and murder, 2020 Hathras gang rape and murder, as well as terrorist attacks such as the 2008 Mumbai attacks revealed the failure of the police to uphold the rule of law.

 The need for police reform in India has long been recognised.
 There have been almost 30 years of debate and discussion by government-created committees and commissions on the way forward for police reform, but India remains saddled with an outdated and old-fashioned law, while report after report gathers dust on government bookshelves without implementation.
 Many committees on police reform have recommended major reforms in the police system coupled with systematic accountability.

 National Police Commission (1977–81)

-The National Police Commission was the first committee set up by the Indian government to report on policing.
+The National Police Commission was the first committee set up by the Government of India to report on policing.
 The National Police Commission began sitting in 1979, in the context of a post-Emergency India, and produced eight reports, including a Model Police Act, between 1979 and 1981.

 Ribeiro Committee (1998–99)

-In 1996, two former senior police officers filed a Public Interest Litigation (PIL) in the Supreme Court, asking for the Court to direct governments to implement the recommendations of the National Police Commission.
+In 1996, two former senior police officers filed a Public interest litigation (PIL) in the Supreme Court, asking for the Court to direct governments to implement the recommendations of the National Police Commission.
 The Supreme Court directed the government to set up a committee to review the commission's recommendations, and thus the Ribeiro Committee was formed.
-The committee, under the leadership of J. F. Ribeiro, a former chief of police, sat over 1998 and 1999, and produced two reports.
+The committee, under the leadership of Julio Ribeiro, a former chief of police, sat over 1998 and 1999, and produced two reports.

 Padmanabhaiah Committee (2000)

-In 2000, the government set up a third committee on police reform, this time under the stewardship of a former union Home Secretary, K. Padmanabhaiah.
+In 2000, the government set up a third committee on police reform, this time under the stewardship of a former union home secretary, K. Padmanabhaiah.
 This Committee released its report in the same year.

 Malimath Committee Report (2003)

 The Malimath Committee Report submitted in March 2003 has very articulately laid down the foundation of a restructured and reoriented police system.
-The Committee in its report observed that the success of the whole process of Criminal Justice Administration depended completely on the proper functioning of the police organisation especially in the investigation stage.
+The committee in its report observed that the success of the whole process of Criminal Justice Administration depended completely on the proper functioning of the police organisation especially in the investigation stage.
 Apart from the investigation of offences, the police also have the duty of maintaining law and order.

 Soli Sorabjee Committee (2005)

-In 2005, the government put together a group to draft a new police Act for India.
-It was headed by Soli Sorabjee (former Attorney General).
+In 2005, the government put together a group to draft a new police act for India.
+It was headed by Soli Sorabjee (former attorney general).
 The committee submitted a Model Police Act to the union government in late 2006.